-The third type of full scan acquisition is MCA.
-Such data can be thought of as "summed profile", with only one intensity-accumulated scan being written to disk for a given experiment.
-See Figure 6.
-As Xcalibur acquires each scan, it adds the intensity data to the accumulated summed data of previous scans.
+The third type of full scan acquisition is MCA, shown in Figure 6.
+Such data can be thought of as "summed profile," with only one intensity-accumulated scan being written to disk for a given experiment.
+As the Xcalibur data system acquires each scan, it adds the intensity data to the accumulated summed data of previous scans.